egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 Have you ever wondered how to dynamically instantiate Kubernetes resources before deploying them to a cluster?
 What if I tell you there is an easy way to do it?
 [Sveltos](https://github.com/projectsveltos) lets you define add-ons and applications using [templates](https://projectsveltos.github.io/sveltos/template/intro_template/).
 Before deploying any resource down the **managed** clusters, Sveltos instantiates the templates using information gathered from the **management** cluster.

-In today's blog post, we will demonstrate how to form a Cilium cluster mesh between two clusters using the Sveltos templating to instantiate the Cilium helm chart.
+In a [previous post](../2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md), we outlined a step-by-step approach to forming a [Cilium cluster mesh](https://docs.cilium.io/en/v1.15/network/clustermesh/clustermesh/) between two clusters.
+In today's post, we will demonstrate how the Sveltos templating is used to deploy a Cilium cluster mesh dynamically in **one go**.

 ![title image reading "Sveltos Templating Cilium"](Sveltos_Templating_Cilium.jpg)

 <!--truncate-->

 ## Lab Setup